 We realise that any injury your child suffers can feel like a serious injury.
-If the accident was caused by someone else, then it’s likely we can help you make a claim.
+But there are certain circumstances that make an injury particularly serious, such as:

-- Caused you or another family member to have repeated or extended periods of time off work
+- You or another member of your family had to take long period of time off work

 Does your child have a claim?

 If your child’s accident was someone else’s fault and caused them injury, then it’s likely you can make a claim on their behalf.

 Usually you have until three years after their 18th birthday to start a claim.
 Or your child can start their own claim if they’re now between the age of 18 and 21.
 But there are some exceptions to this: For example, if your child does not have the mental capacity after their 18th birthday, then you may have longer than three years to start their claim.